Influenza FAQ 2024/2025

 Two doses

-• 2nd dose on completion of treatment at least 4 weeks after 1st dose (regardless of influenza vaccination in previous seasons)
+• 2nd dose at least four weeks after completion of treatment and at least 4 weeks after 1st dose (regardless of influenza vaccination in previous seasons)

 All others One dose